2024 Solar Incentives Guide for Logansport, IN - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are meant to encourage homeowners to make the switch to renewable energy by providing financial incentives that lower the burden of solar panel installation and use.
-You may qualify for several types of incentives, such as cash back, discounts or credit towards your monthly utility bill, depending on your situation.
-Some incentives come from your specific utility company, county or municipality, some from the Indiana government and others from the federal government.
-You might qualify for any of the following types of solar incentives:
+Solar incentives are designed to mitigate the cost of installing a solar panel system on your home.
+These financial incentives are in place to encourage more homeowners to switch their home over to renewable energy.
+You might be eligible for several types of incentives, including cash back, discounts or credit towards your monthly utility bill, depending on your situation.
+Certain incentives come from your specific utility company, county or municipality, some from the Indiana government and others from the federal government.
+Some solar incentives you might qualify for are:

-- Tax Exemptions: Sales tax exemptions are applied at the time of purchase for your solar panels.
-Property tax exemptions let you ignore the value added by your solar system when calculating how much property tax you need to pay.
+- Tax Exemptions: Tax exemptions may come in two forms.
+First, there is sales tax exemption, which is applied at the time you purchase your solar panels.
+The second is property tax exemption.
+This allows you to ignore the value added by your solar system when calculating property tax for your house.

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-To fully understand how the new Clean Energy Credit will apply to you, speak with your local Logansport solar installation company.
+Your local Logansport solar panel installation experts can answer your questions and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives